Efferent-Health/Dicom/README.md

 Javascript library for reading and writing DICOM files in desktop, cloud and browser applications.
 The following frameworks are supported:
-- Browser applications (Javascript)
+- Browser (Javascript)
 - NodeJS ESM
 - NodeJS CJS

 ## API Overview

 ### Main classes
-- DicomParser - DICOM reader and parser, with image extraction capabilities
+- DicomReader - DICOM reader and parser, with image extraction capabilities
 - DicomWriter - DICOM creator and serializer

 ### Ancillary